-All vector DNA is from the QPS-approved yeast species Saccharomyces cerevisiae and Schizosaccharomyces pombe and from E. coli K-12 plasmid systems (EK2), that are exempt from the USA NIH Guidelines.
+All vector DNA is from the QPS-approved yeast species Saccharomyces cerevisiae and Schizosac charomyces pombe and from E. coli K-12 plasmid systems (EK2), that are exempt from the USA NIH Guidelines.

 The vector itself is the basis of several expression plasmids at Novo Nordisk used for the production of different medicinal peptides.
-Into the basic vector, interchangeable cassettes are placed with the nucleotide sequences of the appropriate pre-pro form of the medicinal peptide and of the adjacent signal peptide amino acide sequence.
+Interchangeable cassettes are placed in the basic vector unit.
+These cassettes contain the nucleotide sequence of the appropriate pre-pro forms of the medicinal peptides and the adjacent signal peptide sequences.